- Cancer Information

 - Describing pain

-Using a pain scale or keeping a pain diary can help you describe your pain and how it is affecting you.
-This will help your health care team find the best pain control methods for you.
+You can use different scales to describe your pain and how it is affecting you.
+These can help your health care team find the best pain control methods for you.

 Learn more about:

 Some people rate the level of pain on a scale.
 There are different kinds of scales.